 Greg Garden, CEO of the Marketing Association of SA (MASA) stated that 50-80% of CEOs don’t trust marketing.
 That is a jaw-dropping number!
 So, how do we change that and re-establish a sense of trust from the most lucrative markets available to us?
 We have to start laying our cards out on the table when we advertise, displaying our own personality in the way we speak and through the content we choose to share with our audiences.

-Here is Brand Candy’s authentic strategy for getting back to basics and reconnecting with your audience.
+Here is Brand Candy’s authentic marketing strategy for getting back to basics and reconnecting with your audience.

 1. Honour the DNA of your brand